 DNV GL’s rules for gas-fuelled ships provide criteria for the safe and environmentally friendly arrangement and installation of machinery for propulsion and auxiliary purposes using gas as fuel.
 Learn more about the mandatory class notation GAS FUELLED and the voluntary class notation GAS READY.

 The era of gas-fuelled ships started with “Glutra”, the world’s first ship fuelled with LNG, which was put into operation in 2000.
 The approval of “Glutra” was based on Norwegian national draft regulations and details from the rules for gas carriers.
 Based on this experience as well as the discussions about the first gas-fuelled supply ships, DNV rules for gas-fuelled ships was first issued in January 2001.
-Since then, DNV GL has gained considerable experience, and comprehensive efforts have been put into the development of the regulatory framework for gas-fuelled ships, including the development of the International Code of Safety for Ships using Gases or other Low-flashpoint Fuels (IGF Code), which will soon be finalised.
-The IGF Code has been approved in principle by IMO and is expected to be adopted in June 2015.
-The new DNV GL rules for gas-fuelled ships, incorporating 15 years of experience, are scheduled to be published in July 2015 and enter into force on 1 January 2016.
+Since then, DNV GL has gained considerable experience, and comprehensive efforts have been put into the development of the regulatory framework for gas-fuelled ships, including the development of the International Code of Safety for Ships using Gases or other Low-flashpoint Fuels (IGF Code).
+The DNV GL rules for gas-fuelled ships, incorporating over 15 years of experience, entered into force on 1 January 2016.

 Overview of our specific LNG services

 Gain an at-a-glance overview of our specific LNG as ship fuel services.
 As a trusted partner to the IMO and the Society for Gas as a Marine Fuel (SGMF), DNV GL has broad expertise in compliance with requirements for LNG-fuelled vessels.
 We can advise you in choosing the best solution for your vessel’s operational needs, or in developing new LNG containment systems, to name just two examples of the services we offer.